Turning 65 Years Old

 Ask for your B-12 levels to be checked and begin taking a supplement if you’re low.
 B-12 deficiencies are common in older people.
 There are even B-12 injections that can be given in more extreme cases on the prescription of your doctor

 Vitamin B12 benefits your mood, energy level, memory, heart, skin, hair, digestion and more.
-Vitamin B12 is also an essential vitamin for addressing adrenal fatigue, multiple metabolic functions and maintaining healthy nervous and cardiovascular systems.
+Vitamin B12 is also an essential vitamin for addressing multiple metabolic functions and maintaining healthy nervous and cardiovascular systems.
 1

 The best sources of B-12 found in foods are meat, poultry, fish, shell fish and eggs.

 There are some important physical changes that are inevitable when you are turning 65 or thereabouts.
 I found in my research that according to the Johnson Memorial Hospital of Franklin, Indiana health blog, there are noticeable changes.